fotorelacjonusz/fotorelacjonusz.github.io/index.md

 ### Installation instructions

-On Linux, you may want to download a DEB or RPM package, and then install it with your system package manager.
+On GNU+Linux, you may want to download a DEB or RPM package, and then install it with your system package manager.
 Alternatively, you may download the TAR.GZ archive and unpack it to a preferred location.